dteix/bolierProject/README.md

 4. Branch- A branch in Git is simply a lightweight movable pointer to one of these commits.
 The default branch name in Git is master.
 As you initially make commits, you're given a master branch that points to the last commit you made.
 Every time you commit, it moves forward automatically.

+5. Clone- is a Git command line utility which is used to target an existing repository and create a clone, or copy of the target repository

+6. Commit- Records changes to the repository

 # Tutorial